 Prevention is better than cure, as De Cotta Law explains…

-Owning, running and managing a business in Spain during the Covid crisis has been a challenge.
-Unpaid invoices and accounts can cause immediate cash flow problems and build up longer term issues for both small and large companies.
+Owning, running and managing a business in Spain is rewarding and can be challenging.
+Unpaid invoices and accounts can cause immediate cash flow problems and build up longer term issues for small and medium size businesses.

 One of the best ways of preventing this from happening is having correctly drafted payment terms, together with proper contractual agreements with your clients and customers.
 Some agreements don’t correctly define the company or provider and they are therefore difficult to enforce if you have a problem with an account.